cran/sgo/README.md

 perimeter
 #> [1] 2115.33

 ## Area of an ordered set of points
 A <- sgo_area(pol)
 sprintf("%1.2f", A)
 #> [1] "133610.63"
-# Interpolate new vertices if more accuracy is needed
+# Interpolate new vertices (here every 10 metres) if more accuracy is needed
 A <- sgo_area(pol, interpolate=10)
 sprintf("%1.2f", A)
 #> [1] "133610.64"